-Netflix will be debuting an LGBTQ-themed superhero show featuring cross-dressers titled "Super Drags" later this year.
+Netflix has debuted an LGBTQ-themed superhero show featuring cross-dressers titled "Super Drags".

-The popular streaming platform shared a preview trailer of the new cartoon series on Twitter Thursday writing:
+The popular streaming platform shared a preview trailer of the new cartoon series on Twitter earlier this year writing:

 "They're here, they're queer, and they're going to save the world.
 Super Drags, a new animated series coming soon."